"Anyone Can Social Dance Latin" (Salsa and Cumbia: Tuesdays 8pm)

 This is the starter adult social Latin dance class that no one should miss.
 In this class we will teach basics of two currently most popular social Latin dances such as Salsa and Cumbia.

-This class starts in September!
+This class will resume in January 2023!
 It will be on Tuesdays at 8pm.
-Registration is open, reserve your spot today
+Registration is open now, reserve your spot today

 This is the starter dance course that no one should miss.
 Here is what you can expect to learn: